Something that gets on my very last nerve is people who can’t be bothered to RSVP for an Evite party or event.

 From the host’s standpoint:

-- They are easy to use and usually free.
+- Easy to use and usually free

-- Unlike with paper invitations, the host will know the recipients received the invitation.
+- Unlike with paper invitations, the host will know the recipients received the invitation

-- It’s simple to track RSVPs.
+- Simple to track RSVPs

 From the guests’ perspective: